ysyk2021/unleashing-your-inner-innovator-the-psychology-of-effective-problem-solving/src/chapter-1-1.md

-Chapter: Why Effective Problem-Solving is Important
+Why Effective Problem-Solving is Important
 ===================================================

 Effective problem-solving is a critical skill in our dynamic and complex world.
 It empowers individuals and organizations to navigate challenges, seize opportunities, and achieve their goals.
 This chapter explores the importance of effective problem-solving and its impact on personal, professional, and societal success.